Minnesota Dance Theatre: CAN dance

-Minnesota Dance Theatre also offers a sperate program, called CAN dance.
+Minnesota Dance Theatre also offers a separate program some years, called CAN dance.
 Students ages 12-18 yrs old are invited to a tuition free class, included with free snacks, dance attire, and transport to MDT's site.
 They are taught the foundations of jazz, hip-hop, ballet, contemporary, and jazz.
 This program was part of MDT in the past but was discontinued until 2024.